FlamingGasmask/C.A.B.I.N/README.md

 interaction system   9/22/2025  5hrs

-headbob when walking 9/TBD/2025 TBDhrs
+headbob when walking 9/TBD/2025 TBDhrs (failed to implement, need to keep trying)

+Sprint with stamina  9/24/2025  2hrs

+Crouching            9/24/2025  2hrs

 this was realy fun, ive so far used mainly the starter content for now but SOON i will upgrade to having an ARTSTYLE, a PSX artstyle